Terms of reference

 - Giving advice and assistance, or suggesting sources of advice and assistance, on professional matters, such as cataloguing, classification, collection development and electronic resources in music, and setting up new services.

 - Providing financial support to enable music librarians to attend international IAML congresses.

 - Donating library materials to institutions in particular need or to libraries which have been affected by disasters.

 Funding was set up in 1998 to assist music librarians from economically disadvantaged countries to attend the annual IAML congresses.
-Attendance at these congresses provides a vital lifeline to those trying to improve their services under difficult circumstances.
-In turn, these colleagues make an important contribution to the congresses, especially when they are able to talk about their services.
 The amount available for congress support varies from year to year.
 The Treasurer confirms the total amount available for each congress and this sum is administered by the current congress organising committee.
 Additional funding is available from donations made by other delegates specifically for this purpose.
 Guidelines for organising committees will be provided by the Secretary General.

 Guidelines for applicants for congress attendance support

 The application form for the 2022 Congress is available here (PDF).
 The deadline is 1 April 2022.
 Please note:

 - Applications to the fund may be made by librarians in economically disadvantaged countries whose institutions cannot fund them or who have sought funding elsewhere without success.
 You should contact one of the following:

 If you are speaking at the congress, contact the Chair of the relevant Institutional Section, group, commission or committee.

 - The national Branch organising the congress.